Pan Yaung Chel

-Pan Yaung Chel (ပန်းရောင်ခြယ်; born 14 January 1996) is an Anglo-Burmese singer-songwriter and actress best known for her pop songs, films and commercials (television and photo).
-She rose to fame with her debut album "Wake Up Daddy!" which is a duet album with her father Graham, a legendary Burmese pop singer.
-She was born and raised in Myanmar and later at the age of 10, moved to Australia with her family for her studies.
+Pan Yaung Chel (ပန်းရောင်ခြယ်; born 14 January 1996) is an Anglo-Burmese actress-singer and songwriter best known for her pop songs, films and commercials.
+She debuted as an artist with the album "Wake Up Daddy!" produced together with her father Graham, a pop legend of Myanmar.
+After several years, she took on her first acting role and from then on, continues to work as an actress in films and television series, as well as a pop and RnB artist.
+She was born in Myanmar, and raised in both Myanmar and Australia.

 Life and career

 1996–2013: Early life and living abroad

 Pan Yaung Chel was born to Graham and Thin Zar Oo in Yangon, Myanmar on 14 January 1996.
 She became the elder daughter of her family when her little sister Pan Thun Chel was born on the same day as her birthday in 2001.
 She grew up in Myanmar and studied in international schools in Yangon.
 She released her first ever song, "Twinkle Twinkle Little Star", in Yin Mar Record Label's Children's Songs album at the age of 9.

 Later at the age of around 11, Pan Yaung Chel and her family moved to Perth, Australia for her and her little sister's education.
 In 2012, when Pan Yaung Chel was still in high school, her father, mother and her little sister returned to Myanmar while she stayed behind in Australia to continue her education.
 She went to continue her secondary studies at St Brigid's College, an independent Roman Catholic, day and boarding school for girls, where she graduated as the class of 2013.
 In March 2013, Graham held his solo concert in Yangon, she sang Adele's Someone Like You at her father's concert, where she was praised for her singing abilities.